CI-Problem-Visualizer/JenkinsEC2/README.md

 ### Manual steps

-1a) Go into the AWS management console.
-In here we need to create three things.
+1) Go into the AWS management console.
+Take note of the AWS region you're in.
+You need to create three things.

 - An SSH keypair.
 Download the ".pem" file for this keypair and save it to this directory as `ec2_key.pem`.
-  Run `chmod 400 ec2_key.pem`.
+  Run `chmod 400 ec2_key.pem` in order to set the access permissions on it correctly.
 - A security group.
 Get the identifier for this security group.
 - A subnet.
 Get the identifier for this subnet.

-1b) For each of these things, you need to update the appropriate parameter entries within `jenkins_server.tf`.
+For everything mentioned above, you need to update the appropriate variable value in `terraform.tfvars`.

-1c) Additionally, take a look over the parameters in the `jenkins_server.tf` terraform file, because they are specific to my usage of it.
-For example the code indicates that the EC2 instance will be provisioned in the "ap-southeast-1" AZ.

 2) Decide on your jenkins login credentials and put them into a file called "jenkins_creds.txt" in the format `username:password`.
 For example, you could